codersaadi/oss-ratelimit/README.md

 ```

 ## Environment Variables
-- `REDIS_URL` - Redis connection URL. (only needed when you use 'createSingletonRateLimiter')
+- `REDIS_URL` - Redis connection URL, can be changed using envRedisKey. (only needed when you use 'createSingletonRateLimiter' or when you used the default options)

 ## Error Handling ⚠️
  **RatelimitError**: The library throws RatelimitError for: